jan-trnka/home-assistant-goodwe-pv-control/README.md

 ## Prerequisites

-**GoodWe Inverter**
+### GoodWe Inverter
-The main prerequisite for use this set of blueprints is **GoodWe Inverter** integration available at https://www.home-assistant.io/integrations/goodwe/ which is native Home Assistant integration.
+The main prerequisite for use this set of blueprints is solar system within Goodwe inverter, baterry system and Home Assistant **GoodWe Inverter** integration available at https://www.home-assistant.io/integrations/goodwe/ which is native Home Assistant integration.
 Most of the blueprints assume **experimental** version of that integration available at https://github.com/mletenay/home-assistant-goodwe-inverter as a HACS component.
 Details are mentioned in each blueprint documentation.

-**Input Season**
+### Input Season
 The blueprints expect that the current season is set to know which scenarios are usable.
 To define this input select, you as a user can use code below and copy it to **configuration.yaml** file.

 ```YAML